chica25/Stargazing_app/README.md

 To get started, please download the repository. run bundle install
-Access rails server by entering "rails s" without quotes, if the app doessn't open, you should install the yarn by typing "yarn install", after that the app should be running.
+Access rails server by entering rails s.
+If the app doessn't open, you should install yarn by typing "yarn install".